 The emitter degeneration resistor RFUZZ creates a local negative feedback, making the second amplifier stage more stable and immune to gain variations due to temperature, bias current and transistor intrinsic properties.

-The voltage gain (AV) can goes from 8.2 to as high as the transistor's basic internal gain (when RFUZZ is maxed out).
+The voltage gain (AV) can go from 8.2 to as high as the transistor's basic internal gain (when RFUZZ is maxed out).

 In the above image, the output voltage at Q2 is shown under the action of the RFUZZ potentiometer (the volume is set to max).
 It exhibits an attenuation in the low frequencies (high pass filter) with a fc=14Hz inherited from the input stage.

 BUT the output of the pedal is not directly taken from Q2 collector, there is a voltage divider created by R2 and R3 (the power supply is effectively at AC ground).
 This divider reduces the gain by a factor of R2/(R2+R3) = 470/(470+8K2) = 0.054 (-25dB), so the real gain of the output stage is:

 GVTOTAL = GVPEDAL - Attenuation of R2/(R2+R3)= 19.5 - 25 = -5.5dB

 This voltage divider created by R2 and R3 will greatly reduce the output level.
 The value usually does not get as low as -5.5dB, the series resistor of the battery should be taken into consideration and will raise the output level.

 It might look funny but It has a reason: the output signal is not much larger than the input signal to keep the huge amount of signal available from over-driving the input of the pedal or amplifier following it.
 The fuzz is not designed to overdrive the following system by level.